AmpersandJS/ampersand-form-view/README.md

 - It should also store a `value` property if passed in as part of the config/options object when the view is created.
 - It maintains a `valid` property that is a boolean.
 The parent form checks this to know whether it can submit the form or not.
 - It has a `name` property that is a string of the name of the field.
-- It reports changes to its parent when it deems appropriate by calling `this.parent.update(this)` **note that is passes itsef to the parent.
+- It reports changes to its parent when it deems appropriate by calling `this.parent.update(this)` **note that it passes itsef to the parent.
 You would typically do this when the `this.value` has changed or the `this.valid` has changed.
-- When rendered by a form-view it the form view creates a `parent` property that is a reference to the containing form view.
+- When rendered by a form-view, the form view creates a `parent` property that is a reference to the containing form view.
 - It can optionally also define a `beforeSubmit` method.
 This gets called by the parent if it exists.
 This can be useful for stuff like a required text input that you don't want to show an error for if empty until the user tries to submit the form.